MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

 and `Operation.qs`, which will hold the quantum code itself.

 The first step is to rename the Q# file to `Bell.qs`.
-Right-click on `Operation.qs` in the Visual Studio Solution Explorer, and select the Rename option.
+Right-click on `Operation.qs` in the Visual Studio Solution Explorer (Ctrl+Alt+L to focus) or the Visual Studio Code Explorer (Ctrl/⌘+Shift+E to focus), and select the Rename option.
 Replace `Operation` with `Bell` and hit return.

 To enter the Q# code, make sure that you are editing the